 Involve your ex In Custody Decisions

-Depending on the relationship, discussing the potential move with your ex can be helpful.
+Depending on your relationship, discussing the potential move with your ex can be helpful.
 It protects your child from unnecessary embarrassment if your ex doesn’t want to change the living situation.

 Being the primary caregiver comes with a lot of responsibility.
 It’s not uncommon for teenagers to want to move in with the other parent, only to find out the non-residential parent doesn’t really want the same thing.

 Having a teenager who wants to move in with the other parent can be difficult and painful.
 Remember, as the parent, it’s imperative that you do what you need to keep your child safe.
 This often means making tough decisions that might not be popular with your offspring but are necessary to protect them from an unsafe situation.

-Related Reading: What If Yours Kids Hate Living With Your Ex?
+Related Reading: What If Your Kids Hate Living With Your Ex?